 Result?
 Priceless!

-(Emma is one of four crafty Moms’ who blog collaboratively at The Handmade Rainbow)
+Emma is one of four crafty Moms’ who blog collaboratively at The Handmade Rainbow.

 It (and it’s creator) are even better in real life!
 Champion Em!

-We couldn’t agree more, Cindy!
+We couldn’t agree more, Cindy! π So clever!

 I love this rug!!
 I’ve got giant knitting needles but not giant crochet hooks so maybe I’ll do something similar.
-Just knit instead.
+Just knit instead. π

 Make sure to share if you do, Andrea!

-I hope she wins a “Bobby” (Ravelry award) for it!
+That is so inspirational!
+What an awesome project! π I hope she wins a “Bobby” (Ravelry award) for it!

 Hey, I forgot about those awards!
 This is one I’d definately nominate.